magurh/repo2prompt/README.md

 * Cleaner structure, formatting, and direct script running.
 * Using GitHub `tree` API for recursive directory retrieval.
 * Using caching system for previously fetched data.
+* Allow calls to specific subfolders of a repository.